isomerpages/singapore-customs-cms/news-and-media/media-releases/_posts/2022-03-15-file-Singapore Customs arrests a man and seizes more than 1000 cartons of duty unpaid cigarettes.md

 ---
-title: "Singapore Customs arrests a man and seizes more than 1000 cartons of duty unpaid cigarettes  "
+title: "Singapore Customs arrests a man and seizes more than 1,000 cartons of duty-unpaid cigarettes"
 date: 2022-03-15
 layout: file
 description: ""